tm4321/w3ee-merges/README.md

 #### Custom Tweaks
 - Added ability to toggle enemy healthbar while in combat
 - Added game time slider and option to show 24hr clock
-- Fixed poisoned blades talent as described by DominusSicarum in the posts
 - Made map centered on player if opened from sign post
 - Removed double tap to open horse stash
 - Removed horse, herb, stash, notice boards, whetstones, armor tables, boats and POIs from map